kei02003/hcat-react-template/IMPLEMENTATION_PLAN.md

 ## Overview

-This document outlines the strategic build path for evolving our healthcare revenue cycle management application to balance standardization with client-specific requirements.
-The goal is to create a configurable, multi-tenant platform rather than custom versions for each client.
+This document outlines the strategic build path for evolving our healthcare revenue cycle management application using a modern data lakehouse architecture with Databricks.
+Based on the Health Catalyst Claims EDC canonical model analysis, we are pivoting from a traditional REST API approach to a direct lakehouse integration that aligns with enterprise healthcare data standards.

 ## Client Requirements (RFP Context)